SwissDataScienceCenter/renku-design-docs/rfcs/012-facilitated-storage-compute-access/012-facilitated-storage-compute-access.md

 ## Summary

-> One paragraph explanation of the change.
+> "One paragraph" explanation of the change.

-In the context of large astrophysical projects, it is often necessary to access astronomical data archives (S3, various block storage, WebDAV, etc) and computing (e.g. dask, ARC, reana, slurm, etc) resources and services.
-Almost all of these interfaces built upon HTTP and rely on OpenID Connect.
+In modern astrophysical projects it is often necessary to access astronomical data archives (S3, various block storage, WebDAV, etc) and computing (e.g. dask, ARC, slurm, reana, etc) services.
+Most of the time, the access is through an interface built upon HTTP and relying on OpenID Connect for access control.

-One of the recongised benefits of interactive data analysis and exporation platforms like jupyterhub (and, hopefully, renkulab) is that it is possible to facilitate access to these resources.
+One of the recongised benefits of interactive data analysis and exporation platforms like jupyterhub (and, hopefully, renkulab) is that it is possible to facilitate access to these resources in the following ways:

-Interactive platform may allow users to discover these services, with various complementary UI features.
+* Interactive platform may allow users to discover these services, with various complementary UI features.

-Since access to these resources is typically restricted, it is possible to rely the identity of the users logged in the interactive session to enable access to the resources without any additional authentication.
+* Since access to these resources is typically restricted, it is possible to rely the identity of the users logged in the interactive session to enable access to the resources without any additional authentication.

-Often these resources can be located close to the platform, saving on data transfer costs, enabling the "bright code to the data" approach.
+* Often these resources can be located close to the platform, saving on data transfer costs, enabling the "bright code to the data" approach.

 ## Problem Statement